jdrusso/docker_westpa/readme.md

 Having a proof-of-concept for non-Python MD engines like Amber/Gromacs would be the next priority.

+## Using prebuilt images from Dockerhub

+You should be able to pull and run this image without doing anything locally, as the true test of this.
+To do that, run

+    docker run -p 8888:8888 jdrusso/westpa:westpa_nacl_jupyter

+and click on one of the links in the output.

 ## Running a WESTPA simulation from the command-line

 As before, start with